patrickgalbraith/mapofmetal/README.md

 gulp watch
 ```

+**Note** this project currently uses a forked version of `openseadragon` which needs to be built manually `cd ./node_modules/openseadragon && npm install && grunt build`.

 ## License

 Basically I am happy for you to use anything **except** for the images, design, and name (Map of Metal).